Detailed guides to painful problems, treatments & moresitemap

 Pseudo-quackery can be mild-mannered and humdrum.
 No big deal, really.
 But that’s exactly why it goes largely unexamined.

 It is routinely perpetrated by average professionals suffering from a little confirmation bias and a lack of familiarity with the scientific literature.
 In no case are these people true quacks in the sense a hardened skeptic would use the word — they’re just ordinary professionals who can’t read journals all day long and have bills to pay.
-Their confidence in unproven therapies spans from apathetic assumptions to premature enthusiasm to over-the-top marketing zeal.
+Their confidence in unproven therapies runs the full gamut from apathetic assumption to premature enthusiasm to crass entrepreneurial boosterism.

 And yet if it isn’t the job of a therapist to be openly humble in the face of profound ignorance of what truly works, then I don’t know what is.